chemzqm/vim-iterm2-start/Readme.md

 * `[!]ItermStart [options] {command}`

     Start task in current session of iTerm2, when prefix with `!`, not foucs the iTerm window

     * -dir=...     run command in given directory
     * -title=...   set lable for iTerm2
     * -no-wait      disable the default prompt of `press enter to continue` on command error

 * `[!]ItermStartTab [options] {command}`

     Start task in a new tab session of iTerm2, options is the same as `ItermStart` command

+    *NOTE:*  iTerm2 version > Build 2.9.20160103-nightly is required to make iTerm2 run job at background corrently